 Any person wishing to serve as a volunteer (including mentors, tutors, field-trip chaperones, etc.) must be cleared through RAPTOR and must be registered as a School Based Volunteer through the Volunteer Partnership Office.
 The School Based Volunteer computer is located in the School Office.
-The School District before an individual can be permitted to volunteer at the school or on a school-related activity.
+The School must receive notification that the volunteer has been cleared by the Sarasota County School District before an individual can be permitted to volunteer at the school or on a school-related activity.
 Please allow at least two weeks for the School Base Volunteer office to provide the school with clearance confirmation.
 Volunteers must sign in and out at the School Office or at a school-related event.